 Overall, serious cases have hit a five-week low.
 The number now stands at 637, with 266 in critical condition and 219 on ventilators.
 On Wednesday, of the 56 new patients in serious condition, 66 percent were unvaccinated – despite the unvaccinated accounting for only 15 percent of the Israeli population.

-- What happens when Israel uses Google Docs for a COVID initiative?
-Exactly what you’d expect
+- What Happens When Israel Uses Google Docs for a COVID Initiative?
+The Expected.

 Seven people died of COVID on Wednesday, five of whom – 71 percent – were not vaccinated.
 Since the pandemic began, 7,734 people have died of the disease in Israel.